peterjast/reading-note/class-06.md

 ## Object Literals

-* Objects respresent real world things and have properties and methods
+* Objects represent real world things and have properties and methods
 * Properties and methods are represented using variables and functions

 ### Object Literal Notation